PhiTux/schoco/README.md

 - The logical Core is the API, which is build with [Python Fastapi](https://fastapi.tiangolo.com/).
 The frontend is build with [Vite 4](https://vitejs.dev/) and [Vue 3](https://v3.vuejs.org/).
 - The API is communicating with [Gitea](https://gitea.io/), SQLite and the workers [schoco-cookies](./cookies/)
 - The 'cookies' in 'schoco-cookies' stands for <ins>**Co**</ins>mpile <ins>**o**</ins>nline, <ins>**k**</ins>eep <ins>**i**</ins>ts <ins>**e**</ins>xecution <ins>**s**</ins>upervised.
 Since it's part of schoco it's of course called 'schoco-cookies' 🍪🤭.
 They are docker-containers, that are running parallely at a configurable amount.
 They are doing the actual 'work' with the Java-code and are used for compiling, executing and testing all the code.
 Each container is only used for a single action and is then replaced by a new one.
 This is done for security-reasons, so that no code of a user can be executed in the same container as the code of other users.
 - Gitea (a git repo, by default running as separate docker-container) is used to store the code.
 Each project has an own repository with an UUID as name, which is also visible in the browser-URL when opening a project.
-When editing a homework as pupil, each pupil gets it's own branch.
+When editing an assignment as pupil, each pupil gets it's own branch.
-- SQLite (a single-file DB) is used to store everything that is NOT code, like the users, courses, and meta-information about projects and homework.
+- SQLite (a single-file DB) is used to store everything that is NOT code, like the users, courses, and meta-information about projects and assignments.
 - Nginx is included as mandatory gateway.
 Since the websocket-connection (to view the live-output of the code) connects to the Docker Socket (Docker-API), this whould be a major security issue.
 Therefore, the websocket-connection is proxied by Nginx, which only allows websocket-connections to Docker.

 ## FAQ

-- What happens after a homework deadline has passed?
+- What happens after an assignment deadline has passed?
 > At the moment the pupils can continue using schoco just as before (edit, save, run, test,...).
 At [progress](#progress) you can see, that there might be coming a button within the next months to see previous version of students' solutions, e.g. before deadline.
 - Can I code everything that's normally possible in Java?
 > No, the 'Java security manager' restricts several things like accessing the internet, writing files to the disk or executing commands.
-Beside that, UIs are obviously not possible and there is also a limited code-execution-time (set to 10s for pupils' private projects, homework can have a higher limit).
+Beside that, UIs are obviously not possible and there is also a limited code-execution-time (set to 10s for pupils' private projects, assignments can have a higher limit).
 - A teacher can change passwords of other teachers.
 Is this intended?
 > Yes!
 Since there is no mail-service included to send a password-reset-link, you need another possibility to login as teacher in case you lost your password.
 Since schoco will probably always be hosted individually for each educational institution, there is hopefully no hostility between colleagues.
 - Code execution and testing is quite fast, how does it come?